Best contractor funding companies

 The contractor's problem isn't profit — it's timing.
 You front materials, labor, and permits, then wait weeks or months to get paid.
-A lender that doesn't understand the construction billing cycle sees instability where there's just a normal project timeline.
-Here's how to fund the gap with lenders who get it.
+A funder that doesn't understand the construction billing cycle sees instability where there's just a normal project timeline.
+Here's how to fund the gap with funders who get it.

-Why one lender doesn't get the contractor cycle
+Why one funder doesn't get the contractor cycle

 Project-based revenue looks lumpy on paper — a big draw one month, quiet the next.
-A lender that underwrites on steady monthly deposits sees that as risk and declines you, even though it's just how construction billing works.
-The lenders that understand contractors fund against the cycle — you just have to reach them instead of the ones that flinch at it.
+A funder that underwrites on steady monthly deposits sees that as risk and declines you, even though it's just how construction billing works.
+The funders that understand contractors fund against the cycle — you just have to reach them instead of the ones that flinch at it.

 📦